Time for another staff meeting. Need an idea for something that engages teachers? Shakes things up a bit?

 When you are all together, establish mission-critical goals like improving literacy, communicating with communities, or expanding student-centered programs.
 Next, break down how to achieve those goals, and do things that engage the genius in—rather than the endurance of—your teachers.

 Problem: Faculty meetings are often held after long days.

 Solution: Don’t hold them after long days.

-Again, this one depends on local rules, regulations, policy, and other matters of bureaucracy likely beyond your control.
-While some districts have calendar-embedded PD or partial instruction days where students aren't in the building so that teachers can get stuff done, this is different than the weekly staff meeting.
+Again, this one depends on local rules, regulations, policies, and other matters of bureaucracy likely beyond your control.
+While some districts have calendar-embedded PD or partial instruction days when students aren’t in the building so that teachers can get stuff done, the weekly staff meeting is different.

 Problem: Faculty meetings often lack compelling interaction.

 One idea is to consider technology.
 The days of rolling in the TV cart or pulling down the projector screen to get pulses racing are over.
 So have them teachers use their favorite app to record snippets from their classroom, share within their table, and then stream to an Apple TV or Chromecast-equipped screen that the whole staff can see.
 Then maybe cobble together the best bits and release it to YouTube, parents, or the local community to show a weekly glimpse into your school.